10 Buffet Style Meal Prep Tips

-In Lesson 2 of my Buffet Style Meal Prep School series, I will share 10 buffet style meal prep tips to help you succeed with this AWESOME way of eating healthy.
+In the very first lesson in my Buffet Style Meal Prep School, I will share 10 buffet style meal prep tips to help you succeed with this awesome and simple way of eating healthy.

-Read this whole post, but then just focus on one tip at a time so you don’t get overwhelmed.
-(If you find yourself constantly letting yourself get overwhelmed, I want to let you know that this is one way our minds resist change.
-You can learn more about this in my post on Excuses are Useless, Results are Priceless.)
+First, just read the whole post—then, just focus on one tip at a time so you can fully absorb each one without getting overwhelmed.
+(If you find yourself constantly getting overwhelmed, I want you to understand that this is a very common way our our unconscious resists change.
+You can learn more about this in this post—Excuses are Useless, Results are Priceless.)

 ☞ BUFFET STYLE MEAL PREP TIPS #1—KEEP IT SIMPLE.
-If you read Lesson 1, this will sound familiar.
-This one is SO important, it bears repeating.
-Healthy meals do NOT need to be elaborate and we do NOT have to reinvent the meals every week.
-In fact, our goal is a handful of simple meals that we can easily put together.
+If you read the intro lesson, this will sound familiar.
+I repeat it often because it’s SO important.
+Healthy meals do NOT need to be elaborate and we do NOT have to reinvent our menu every week.
+Our goal is a handful of simple meals that we can easily put together.

-☞ BUFFET STYLE MEAL PREP TIPS #2—USE THE FIX CONTAINERS.
-To help you avoid unintentionally piling too much on your plate AND eat the correct ratio of food types (i.e., protein, fat, fruits, veggies, etc.), Autumn Calabrese’s 21 Day Fix containers.
-I feel pretty confident saying that this is probably the easiest way of keeping your calories in check.
+☞ BUFFET STYLE MEAL PREP TIPS #2—USE THE 21 DAY FIX PORTION CONTROL CONTAINERS.
+To help you avoid unintentionally piling too much on your plate AND to eat the correct ratio of food types (i.e., protein, fat, fruits, veggies, etc.), use Autumn Calabrese’s Fix food containers.
+I can confidently say that this is probably the easiest way of keeping your calories in check.

 ☞ BUFFET STYLE MEAL PREP TIPS #3—START SMALL.
 If you’re just starting out, don’t go overboard with ANYthing.
 If you’re new to meal prepping, start off by prepping for only 2-3 days and don’t buy too much food.

 ☞ BUFFET STYLE MEAL PREP TIPS #4—BE ORGANIZED.
 It is totally possible to prep a week’s worth of meals in 90 minute or less IF you are organized.
 I like to write down my favorite meals, keep them in a folder, and rotate them throughout the month (I use my 21 Day Fix Meal Planner to do this).
-This stops me from reinventing the meal, which saves me LOTS of planning time.
-You can even group these meals into groups of seven for the week and create a grocery shopping list for each group, so it’s just a matter of choosing the week’s menu plan, grabbing the pre-done list, running to the store, and whipping through the meal prep each week.
+This stops me from reinventing every meal saving me LOTS of planning time.
+You can even group these meals into packs of seven for the week and create a grocery shopping list for each group, so it’s just a matter of choosing the week’s menu plan, grabbing the pre-done list, running to the store, and whipping through the meal prep each week.

 ☞ BUFFET STYLE MEAL PREP TIPS #5—STAY FOCUSED.
 It’s a fact that our minds work better when they’re not surrounded by clutter, so get that kitchen clean and organized.
 I like to organize my fridge and pantry by Fix container—my purples (fruits) all in one area, my red (protein) in another, my greens (veggies) in another, etc. (Here’s a breakdown of the 21 Day Fix Containers.)
 When you’re working on your meal prep, set out all the non-perishable ingredients on the counter so they’re easy to grab.